Auditing Demographic Bias in Facial Landmark Detection for Fair Human-Robot Interaction: Abstract

 \section{Abstract}

 Fairness in human-robot interaction critically depends on the reliability of the perceptual models that enable robots to interpret human behavior.
 While demographic biases have been widely studied in high-level facial analysis tasks, their presence in facial landmark detection remains unexplored.
-In this paper, we conduct a systematic audit of demographic bias in this task, analyzing the age, gender and race biases.
-To this end we introduce a controlled statistical methodology to disentangle demographic effects from confounding visual factors.
-Evaluations of a standard representative model demonstrate that confounding visual factors, particularly head pose and image resolution, heavily outweigh the impact of demographic attributes.
-Notably, after accounting for these confounders, we show that performance disparities across gender and race vanish.
-However, we identify a statistically significant age-related effect, with higher biases observed for older individuals.
-This shows that fairness issues can emerge even in low-level vision components and can propagate through the HRI pipeline, disproportionately affecting vulnerable populations.
+In this paper, we conduct a systematic audit of demographic bias in this task, analyzing the age, gender, and race biases.
+To this end, we introduce a controlled statistical methodology to disentangle demographic effects from confounding visual factors.
+Our analysis demonstrates that visual confounders, particularly head pose and face resolution, heavily outweigh the impact of demographic attributes.
+Notably, after accounting for these confounders, performance disparities across gender and race vanish.
+However, we identify a statistically significant age-related bias, with higher localization errors for older individuals.
+This shows that fairness issues can emerge even in low-level vision components and can propagate through the HRI pipeline.
 We argue that auditing and correcting such biases is a necessary step toward trustworthy and equitable robot perception systems.